angelloghernan/lingwa/README.md

    * User can follow selected user
    * User can browse through the selected users' public content and posts and leave comments underneath
    * User can see the other users' details (username, profile picture, optional bio)
-* My Profile
-   * User can see own profile details and edit each (excluding username)
+   * User can go to My Stuff if the profile is their profile
-   * User can see own imported content, public or private, and view each
-   * User can import content (book/article) or make a regular post
-   * User can see saved words and review each using flashcards (may or may not take up a new screen -- uses card view)
 * Content View
    * User can read selected content
    * User can tap on individual words to see a translation
    * User can exit back to whichever screen they were on before viewing content
+* My Stuff
+   * User can see uploaded books
+   * User can see bookmarked posts
+   * User can see saved words and train using flashcards
+* Flashcards
+   * User can see flashcards with saved words on them
+   * User can type translation for each word
+   * User is notified if their translation is correct
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)